CONTACT US

 This KPI compares the company’s actual margin to your target.
 If the actual margin is lower than the target, it indicates that there may be a need to adjust prices, reduce costs, or increase sales to improve profitability.
 Sometimes this also indicates unnecessary campaigning and too high discounts.

-This KPI helps to identify the most profitable products and categories of products.
+This metric helps to identify the most profitable products and categories of products.
 It can be useful to adjust your pricing strategy to optimize the profitability of your business.

 This KPI measures the percentage of total sales that a particular category of products represents within a company’s product portfolio.
 It can help you to compare categories or brands.

 The number of units sold over a specific period of time is a crucial metric to measure.
-That tells you also how some products sold and when planning those price changes with the elasticity you can make pretty close judgement how your pricing is going to affect your volumes.
+It tells you how some products are sold and when planning those price changes with the elasticity you can make a pretty close judgement how your pricing is going to affect your volumes.

 You also want to monitor the number of products you have in stock.
-Especially important to see how the stock you have is going to either last or should you get rid of it.
+This helps you see how the stock you have is doing and whether you should soon get rid of it.

 This measure the average number of units sold per week or per month, it can be calculated by dividing the total volume by the number of weeks or months in the given period.
 It gives you an insight of how consistent the sales are.